Systerr/evm-bridge/relayer/README.md

 );
 ```

-Instead of pulling possible to use WebSocket connection and reeive events from chaina
+Instead of pulling possible to use WebSocket connection and receive events from chain

 ### 2. Message Construction & Signing